May 23, 2020 other-professional-development

 HOW IT WORKS:

-Whether you believe that your employee’s frustrations are warranted or not, it’s better to know why discontent is breeding than to dismiss or misunderstand it.
+Whether you believe that employee’s frustrations are warranted or not, it’s better to know why discontent is breeding than to dismiss or misunderstand it.

 HOW IT WORKS:

+You might choose a few different teachers from different grade levels, paraprofessionals, principals, vice principals, central office administrators, and even parents or community members who collaborate with the school in some way.
 The goal is not to survey too many people.
 A few key people who work with you often, carefully chosen, will give you a feel for what people think about your work and interactions with them.